 CLICK ON THE PHOTO OF THE TRAP TO LEARN ABOUT ITS CHARACTERISTICS AND HOW TO USE IT

 🔅VASO TRAP: the ecological trap for flying insects, it can also be used as a snail trap when filled with beer

-🔅LIMA TRAP: the year-round selective and effective snail trap
+🔅LIMA TRAP: the year-round selective and effective slug and snail trap

 🔅SFERA TRAP: the luminous glue trap for flying insects (for day and night mass trapping)

-If you already know the type of insect that damages your garden, scroll down the page and click on the pest's name: follow our advice on the most suitable fly traps, slug traps, and the baits to prepare.
+If you already know the type of pest that cause damage to your garden, scroll down and click on it to find advice on the most suitable traps and on the preparation of baits.